 Sponsored Reception Places

-Through the generous support of a local company, we are delighted to be able to offer 5 fully sponsored places for Reception year in 2017, and the same in 2018.
+Through the generous support of a local company, we are delighted to be able to offer 5 fully sponsored places for Reception year in 2019.
 Families who would like to apply for a sponsored place should contact the Bursar at Stoke College.

 Each sponsored place consists of 100% reduction in the Reception year fees.
 An amount of £500 per term will be payable before the first day of each term.
 The accumulated £1500 will be rebated against the first term’s fees of Year 1.